Get The Help You Deserve

 1. E-commerce and Logistics: The growth of e-commerce has increased the demand for trucking services to deliver online purchases to consumers' doorsteps.
 This trend has led to a surge in last-mile delivery services.

-1. Local Commerce: Local businesses, such as restaurants, stores, and service providers, rely on truck deliveries to maintain their inventory and serve their customers effectively.
+1. Local Commerce: Local businesses, such as restaurants, stores, and service providers, rely on truck deliveries to maintain their inventory and effectively serve their customers.

 In this scenario, where trucks play a crucial role, it is possible to state that any of these, such as logistics, manufacturing, construction industry, and business in general, can be affected if the number of truck accidents increases exponentially.